 Although we have demonstrated how stubbing works here, we are not really testing anything, to do that we need to make full use of mocks.

 One of the core functionalities of mocks is to be able to verify that we called a method that we stubbed.
 Sometimes this isn’t something we want to, however, a lot of the time, we want to make sure we called some method, but we don’t care to test if it works or not, because it’s already been tested.

 Let’s change our test to verify that

-# test/models/user_test.rb require 'test_helper' class UserTest < ActiveSupport::TestCase test '#apply_subscription' do mock = Minitest::Mock.new mock.expect :apply, true SubscriptionService.stub :new, mock do user = users(:one) assert user.apply_subscription end assert_mock mock # New in Minitest 5.9.0 assert mock.verify # Old way of verifying mocks end end
+# test/models/user_test.rb require 'test_helper' class UserTest < ActiveSupport::TestCase test '#apply_subscription' do mock = Minitest::Mock.new mock.expect :apply, true SubscriptionService.stub :new, mock do user = users(:one) assert user.apply_subscription end assert_mock mock end end

 Note how we tell our mock what method call we are expecting along with the return value.
 It’s possible to pass in a third argument, which is an array of arguments that the method is expected to receive.
-This needs to be included if the method has any arguments passed to it in the method call.
+If the method has any arguments passed to it, this needs to be included in the method call.

 Sometimes we want to be able to change the return value of calling a constant in a class from a test.
 If you’re coming from RSpec, you might be used to having this feature in your toolbelt.
 However, Minitest doesn’t ship with such a feature.

-There’s a gem which provides this functionality for Minitest called minitest-stub-const.
+There’s a gem that provides this functionality for Minitest called minitest-stub-const.